 New Contemporaries recognises that tuition fees, student loans and the cost of living make it a challenging environment for artists from a broad range of backgrounds to enter Higher Education.

 We also recognise the merit and value of alternative programmes of study as a means for artists to develop their practice within different pedagogical structures.

-In response, from this year’s open call we will accept submissions from a number of non-degree awarding programmes.
+In response, from this 2018's open call we accept submissions from a number of non-degree awarding programmes.
 The decision to open up access to our opportunities to those developing practice outside of formal education has been taken into careful consideration and discussion with our Board.
 As an organisation, we understand that artists enter alternative models of education often through necessity due to financial and personal commitments, as well as through an increasing interest in the specific offer that these programmes offer.

 What works should I apply with?

 Should I add my name and title to my work?

 The process is to remain anonymous.
 Please do not include any biographical details, including your name, on any media you upload.
 This is especially important for video works, where you should not include your name on any title pages or credits that may reveal your identity.

 The submissions site is likely to become very busy towards the deadline, so we recommend that you begin your application as early as possible.
 Please also check through the Submissions Guidelines document for more information about file sizes and formats.